 Lott is a citizen of the Northern Arapaho Tribe, which along with the Eastern Shoshone, operates ten oil and gas fields on the Wind River Reservation.

-He's talking about this now because of Aetheon's proposal to discharge more than 8 million gallons of oil field waste water per day into the Alkali and Badwater Creeks, which flow into Boysen Reservoir and the Big Wind River.
+They're talking about this now because of Aetheon's proposal to discharge more than 8 million gallons of oil field waste water per day into the Alkali and Badwater Creeks, which flow into Boysen Reservoir and the Big Wind River.

 "The justification for a lot [of this pollution] is that it's been happening for the last 100 years, it's been happening for the last 50 years," Lott said.
 "Now people are saying, 'hey, it might've been happening, but we can't allow it to happen anymore because we're starting to see the effects on our families.'"